About Us Contact Shop

 13. Have a Candlelight Snack + Story Hour

 Turn off all the lights, light some candles, eat tasty snacks, and tell weird, funny, or slightly spooky stories from each of your lives.
-Might also be a good time to secretly (or not so secretly) film people’s reactions and stories and turn into a short video to keep the memory alive.
+Might also be a good time to secretly (or not so secretly) film people’s reactions and stories and turn it into a short video to keep the memory alive.

 14. Do a Deep Talk Roulette

 Write random but deep questions on pieces of paper.
 Then when you pull one out every 10 minutes, everyone has to answer honestly.
-It’s a great way to learn how and what your friend really think and start good and/or interesting conversation.
+It’s a great way to learn how your friend really think and start good and/or interesting conversation.

 15. Make Midnight Comfort Food Together